HidoraSwiss/documentation/en/Automation/Gitlab/DockerRegistry.md

 Now, you have a first image which will allowed you to create an environment on Hidora.

-Then, sign into Hidora's web interface and use the oanel *New environment* to create an environment using your image in your Docker Registry.
+Then, sign into Hidora's web interface and use the panel *New environment* to create an environment using your image in your Docker Registry.

 ![Create a container from an image in a Docker Registry](../../../images/Screenshot - image from registry.png)

 ## .gitlab-ci.yml

 In a file `.gitlab-ci.yml` located in your source code, copy the content below:

 ```yaml
 image: docker